mohid-tanveer/java-projects/README.md

 ## conclusion

 I hope that looking through these projects allows for you to see the learned applications of many instances of programming within the language of java and the personality of the programmer (me) through my attention to detail, organization tendencies, and overall eagerness to learn and adapt.
+More details and documentation on select projects can be found at <https://mohid-tanveer.github.io/#/work>.